![]() ![]() Choose another writer in this calendar:

 suspect that if we had been able to start shooting with it in the mind,

 The Mackintosh Man would have been a really good film.
 But we weren't.
 As it is, I know hardly anyone who has ever heard of it."
-(An Open Book by John Huston, 1980, p.
-340) Bagley also published short stories.
-When not travelling in search
+(An Open Book by John Huston, London: Columbus Books, 1988, p.
+340) Bagley published only a few short pieces.
+In his introduction to Crime Wave: Word's Winning Crime Stories 1981

 of the background for his novel, Bagley spent his time sailing with his